-Each Peter White Scholar must file a Final Project Report within 1 month of the end date of the 12-month grant period.
+Each Peter White Scholar must file a Final Project Report by June 30 following the 12-month grant period.
 The report guidelines can be found here.
 All funds must be encumbered on or before the end of the one-year award period.

 The Scholar is also expected to present a colloquium on the year’s work to the university community at the annual Peter White Award Banquet.